BlackCapCoder/halovi/README.md

 # Halovi
 Halovi is a vi-like language for web scraping and automation.
 Upon execution it will read a scroll of alien language, summoning headless browsers and neovims to perform dark magic on webpages.
 That's pretty spooky, thus halovi (as in Halloween).

+See [DOC.md](/DOC.md) for a language specification, [TIPS.md](/TIPS.md) for tips on how to write programs, or read below for example programs.

 # Free scrolls

 #### Scroll of stalking